kahmannt/kahmannt.github.io/essays/Essay1.md

 ## Progress in Programming

-My programming skills have greatly improved in the following ways:
+My programming skills have greatly improved in the following ways:<br>
 I started knowing absolutely nothing, so I would say I improved just by having what little coding ability that I do now.
 I've gained a firmer grasp on the basics we've been taught to the extent that I can think of ways to code something but will need a bit of help actually making it work.

 I need to work on the following to improve my programming skills: